theocerutti/PerlinNoise/README.md

 # PerlinNoise

-Implentation of 3 differents noise : Basic, Improved, and Simplex.
+Implentation of 3 differents noises : Basic, Improved, and Simplex.

 Example of Simplex noise: